 Once we were kitted out, equipped with lights to meet the Transport Canada guidelines for paddling before sunrise, we set out.
 The image below is a still shot from the video recording that I took during our paddle.

 The sky to the east looked much more promising than what was overhead.
 The wind was relatively mild, considering the bomb going off offshore.
 We hugged the northern riverbank as we made our way east upriver.

 We paddled between the log booms and the riverbank, and the water was calm.
 There wasn’t really any traffic on the water, except for the occasional tugboat.
-But there was a bit more wind and current to the middle of the river.
+But there was a bit more wind and current in the middle of the river.
 We just needed to keep our wits about the pilings and cables.
 I learned about hazards in the Fraser River the hard way when I took a dip on a trip to Westham Island.
-That paddle was with Vital, who still, to this day, has not fallen into the Fraser.
+That paddle was with my brother, who still, to this day, has not fallen into the Fraser.

 I always find it fascinating to travel along the Fraser River.
 I find myself wondering what it must have looked like over time.
 Before human intervention to the early human settlement by indigenous peoples, to the colonial era, and then into the industrial revolution.
 The variety of pilings and dolphins that adorn the waterway attest to human progress.
 I am slightly facetious here in that I recognize that the modern marvels of our material world benefit me in countless ways.
 But, at the same time, I am a believer that nothing comes for free.
 The challenge with the environment and resources from the perspective of cultural ideology is that the payment cycles are on geological time scales.
 In my ordinary opinion, it is hard for present-day people to fathom the future implications of our current consumptions.
 Was that alliteration a bit forced?
 Maybe.